dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 all systems will transition to use only one (particularly, only one post-quantum) algorithm.
 As this is very similar to backwards compatibility, it also may imply separability of a hybrid algorithm; however, it could also simply imply capability to support separate component signatures.
-Thus the key distinction between backwards and forwards compatibility is that backwards compatibility may be needed for legacy systems that cannot use and/or process hybrid or post-quantum signatures, whereas in forwards
+Thus, the key distinction between backwards and forwards compatibility is that backwards compatibility may be needed for legacy systems that cannot use and/or process hybrid or post-quantum signatures, whereas in forwards